NINFA-UFES/ESPset/README.md

 ## Benchmark classifiers
-We provide some baseline classifiers and their respectives results as referential.
+We provide some baseline classifiers and their respectives results as a referential.
 The configuration file for running the baseline classifiers is configs/benchmark.xml?.
 1. Triplet Network + Random forest: Achieved an average macro F-measure of ?
 2. Hand-crafted features + Random forest: Achieved an average macro F-measure of ?